Thiouré

 Thiouré is a village in the Coalla Department of Gnagna Province in eastern Burkina Faso.
 The village has a population of 908.

 Geography

 Thiouré – which is an agro-pastoral locality dispersed in several residential centers – is located 25 km northeast of Coalla.

 Health and education

 The closest health center to Thiouré is the Kourori health and social promotion center (CSPS).

+Access to healthcare in Thiouré has also been supported through a mobile clinic intervention introduced in the village to improve access to health services, particularly for women and children.